jina-ai/docs/chapters/peas-and-pods.rst

    :keywords: Jina, pea, pod

 .. note:: This guide assumes you have a basic understanding of Jina, if you haven't, please check out `Jina 101 <https://101.jina.ai>`_ first.
-.. note:: This guide assumes you have a basic understanding of Parallelization inside Jina, if you haven't, please check out `Parallelization in Jina <../parallel>`_ first.
+.. note:: This guide assumes you have a basic understanding of Parallelization inside Jina, if you haven't, please check out :doc:`../parallel` first.

-You might have already learned from `Jina 101 <../101.rst>`_.
+You might have already learned from `Jina 101 <https://101.jina.ai>`_.
 Jina :term:`Pea` wraps an :term:`Executor` and lets it exchange data with other Peas.
 Jina :term:`Pod` is a context manager for one or multiple Peas that have the same properties.
 It coordinates Peas to improve efficiency and scaling.